Leslie P. Kaelbling

 Leslie Pack Kaelbling is an American roboticist and the Panasonic Professor of Computer Science and Engineering at the Massachusetts Institute of Technology.
-She is widely recognized for adapting partially observable Markov decision process from operations research for application in artificial intelligence and robotics.
+She is widely recognized for adapting partially observable Markov decision processes from operations research for application in artificial intelligence and robotics.
 Kaelbling received the IJCAI Computers and Thought Award in 1997 for applying reinforcement learning to embedded control systems and developing programming tools for robot navigation.
 In 2000, she was elected as a Fellow of the Association for the Advancement of Artificial Intelligence.

 Career

-Kaelbling received an A. B. in Philosophy in 1983 and a Ph.
-D. in Computer Science in 1990, both from Stanford University.
+Kaelbling received an A. B. in Philosophy in 1983 and a Ph.D. in Computer Science in 1990, both from Stanford University.
 During this time she was also affiliated with the Center for the Study of Language and Information.
 She then worked at SRI International and the affiliated robotics spin-off Teleos Research before joining the faculty at Brown University.
 She left Brown in 1999 to join the faculty at MIT.
 Her research focuses on decision-making under uncertainty, machine learning, and sensing with applications to robotics.